cseanburns/electronic_resource_mgmt/src/06-interoperability.md

 Note that this URL does not contain the article's metadata.
 Rather there are two other important parts.
-The `output=instlink` part tells *Google Scholar* that this is an institutional link, which makes sense because I clicked on the **View Now @** button rather than *Google Scholar's* main link in the results listing.
+The `output=instlink` part tells *Google Scholar* that this is an institutional link, which makes sense because I clicked on the **View Now @** button rather than *Google Scholar's* main link in the item's listing.
 Second, the `q=info:Sj_9YmD0RWYJ:scholar.google.com/` part identifies this particular item in *Google Scholar's* system.
+(*Google Scholar* has its own indexing system and method of identifying items it has indexed.)

 If I am quick enough, I can capture the OpenURL link when I click the *Google Scholar* link.
 That looks like this: